Category Archives: Food

 GWKuhn outflow point.
 During a storm this outflow is filled to the roof.

-Robert Buxbaum, June 14, 2016.
-This is also the day I got to see the George W. Kuhn sewage retention facility.
-A few days ago, I walked into the outflow pipe, some 60 feet wide by 22 feet tall. –> see picture.
-Among the things I was looking for were convenient connection points i could use to separate the storm from the sanitary sewage flow through the facility.
-Some months ago, I suggested that Michigan might change its state bird to the wild turkey.
+June 14th is also flag day, though only celebrated as a holiday in Pennsylvania.
+It’s also the day of the mutiny on the HMS Bounty, and the day of the Marijuana act, 1937.
+Hawaii joined the union this day, and Paris fell in WWII.
+This is also the day I first got a tour of the George W. Kuhn sewage retention facility, the main sewage plant in our county.
+A few days before, I walked into the outflow pipe of the plant, see picture.
+It was some 60 feet wide by 22 feet tall.
+I was looking for convenient connection points i could use to separate the storm from the sanitary sewage flow through the facility, assuming I became water commissioner.

 State bird suggestion: the turkey